Carnagion/dissertation/interim/interim.typ

 == Data

 An initial dataset of instances was needed to test the implementation on.
 These were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
 These instance sets consisted of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible take-off time, as well as the separations between each pair of aircraft.
-The instances were also used for testing in previous works @furini-improved-horizon. // TODO: Reference Furini's earlier paper
+The instances were also used for testing in previous works @furini-improved-horizon.

 === Data Generation